edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

-# Application Service Configuration
+# Application Services - Configuration

-Similar to other EdgeX services, configuration is first determined by the `configuration.yaml` file in the `/res` folder.
+Similar to other EdgeX services, application service configuration is first determined by the `configuration.yaml` file in the `/res` folder.
 Once loaded any environment overrides are applied.
 If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push the configuration into the provider and monitor `Writeable` configuration from there.
-You will find the configuration under the `edgex/appservices/2.0/` key in the provider (i.e Consul).
-On re-restart the service will pull the configuration from the provider and apply any environment overrides.
+Any environment overrides are applied prior to the values being pushed.
+You will find the configuration under the `edgex/{{api_version}}/` key in the provider (i.e Consul).
+On re-restart the service will pull the configuration from the provider.

-This section describes the configuration elements that are unique to Application Services
+This section describes the configuration elements provided by the SDK that are unique to Application Services

 Please first refer to the general [Configuration documentation](../../configuration/CommonConfiguration) for configuration properties common across all EdgeX services.